Carolyn Caprioni, RN, BSN

 214.883.2304

-Kevin Faulkner joined the YAP team in 2001 and currently serves as YAP’s Southwest Director of Business Operations.
+Kevin Faulkner joined the YAP team in 2001 and serves as Southwest Director of Business Operations.
 In this capacity, he maintains oversight of financial, contractual and operational areas of the programs that provide a range of community-based services for children, youth and families throughout the Southwest region.

 Talvin Paul